Return180bpm/Webber/README.md

 ---

+>   *DISCLAIMER: This is Tom Szwaja writing.
+The other contributor to this repo - [friedmandavid](https://github.com/friedmandavid) -  was a teacher at the coding bootcamp where this was made.
+He set up the template for this project.*

 ### General Idea

 I made this when I was attending the full stack web development bootcamp at [SPICED Academy](https://www.spiced-academy.com/en).
 As part of the lesson plan, this project introduced us to React, Redux, sockets, and front end routing.
 I also used it to learn Material-UI, for fun.